 \section{Algorithms}

 \begin{Box2}{Key Issues with Current Algorithms} \end{Box2} \paragraph{Implementation details matter.} Comparing algorithms and models across publications is complicated by implementation details that are often not clearly communicated, but introduce small errors, which can compound into significant discrepancies.
 Key issues include quantization, initialization, inconsistent use of chat templates and system messages, handling of whitespace tokens, as well as insufficient filtering of special tokens.
 Such discrepancies can affect attack success rates and were also observed in LLM capability evaluations \cite{biderman2024lessons}.
-These problems are especially relevant for white box attacks that rely on explicitly forcing a specific target token sequence, and are particularly difficult to catch, as finding them typically requires tedious manual verification for each model and implementation without raising obvious errors.\\ Models strongly expect whitespace characters and control tokens to appear at certain positions, such as before or after control tokens.
-If the target tokens are misaligned, the optimizer has to spend additional ``effort'' to move probability mass away from white space tokens, which is significantly more difficult in comparison to standard text tokens.
-Figure \ref{fig:gcg-white-space} empirically demonstrates this effect, showing that incorrectly accounting for whitespace tokens can reduce attack success rate by 28\%.
-Appendix \ref{sec:llama2-whitespace} contains a more detailed discussion of this experiment.
-These issues can dramatically affect the success of an attack, and detecting them can be very tedious, as many whitespace characters are removed during detokenization and are thus invisible in the generated text. \textbf{We therefore urge developers to manually check the alignment of model generations with the target sequence \emph{in token-space} to ensure correct alignment.}\\